Fairglow/pie_core/README.md

   * **Efficient Priority Queues**: When you need a priority queue that supports an efficient O(1) amortized `decrease_key` operation, which is common in graph algorithms like Dijkstra's or Prim's.
   * **Managing Many Small Structures**: When you need to manage a large number of independent lists or heaps, sharing a single `ElemPool` is far more memory-efficient than having each structure handle its own allocations.
   * **Stable Indices**: The indices used by `pie_core` are stable; unlike a `Vec`, inserting or removing elements does not invalidate the indices of other elements.
 Only shrinking the pool invalidates some of them.
+  * Embedded and `no_std` Environments: The crate supports `no_std` (requiring `extern crate alloc`), making it ideal for bare-metal or embedded systems where the standard library is unavailable but dynamic allocation is permitted.

 **Important Note on `T` Size**: `pie_core` stores the data `T` (or `K` and `V` for the heap) directly inside the node structure.
 This design is optimized for smaller types (`Copy` types, numbers, small structs).
 If the data is very large, the increased size of each element can reduce the cache-locality benefits, as fewer elements will fit into a single cache line.